shiyis/nlpwme/modules/1-phil-of-mind.md

 The Turing machine also proved the existence of a _universal Turing machine_ (UTM), which results in the ultimate development of current computer logic and system.
 More importantly, a personal computer can mimic any Turing machine _until it exhausts its limited memory supply_.

-### The representational theory of mind vs the classical computational theory of mind
+### The Representational Theory of Mind vs The Classical Computational Theory of Mind

 As opposed to type-identity theory, mental states are brain states.
 Putnam proposed a different view that mental states are [_multiply realizable_](https://plato.stanford.edu/entries/multiple-realizability/): the same mental state can be realized by diverse physical systems, including not only terrestrial creatures but also hypothetical creatures..
 Functionalism  therefore is tailor-made to accommodate multiple realizability.